imagej/imagej.github.io/_pages/ImgLib2_Examples.md

 <img src="/images/pages/AllMinima.jpg" width="780"/> *Shows the result of the detection of local minima after the Gaussian blurring. (a) depicts the input image, (b) the blurred version (sigma=1) and (c) all local mimina drawn as circles with radius 1.*

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example4b.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example4b.java' %}

 Example 5 - Out of bounds
 -------------------------